This page describes how to view information about a Cloud SQL instance.

 orMAINTENANCE

-To see connectivity information about the instance, including whether a private or public IP address is added to the instance, any authorized networks associated with the instance, and whether other Google Cloud services, such as BigQuery, can access data in Cloud SQL and make queries against this data over a private connection, click the Connections tab.
+To see connectivity information about the instance, including whether an internal or external IP address is added to the instance, any authorized networks associated with the instance, and whether other Google Cloud services, such as BigQuery, can access data in Cloud SQL and make queries against this data over an internal connection, click the Connections tab.

 gcloud